harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

 ### Memory Barriers
   - Memory barriers control how changes to memory made by one CPU become visible to other CPUs
-    - It's a global control, accross all CPUs, provided by the hardware
+    - It's a global control, across all CPUs, provided by the hardware
     - Memory barriers are invoked through processor-specific instructions, although it's usually just an attribute to R/W instruction
   - Memory barriers are expensive - may be even more than atomic operations